Hashtag Web3 Logo

 Enable Trustless Trading

-Escrow enables transactions between parties who don't know each other.
-Smart contract escrow is powerful tool for trustless trading.
+Escrow enables transactions between parties who do not know each other.
+Smart contract escrow is a tool for trustless trading.
 If you're interested in DeFi, smart contracts, or marketplace infrastructure, explore DeFi careers at DEXs, marketplaces, and protocol teams.
 These roles focus on enabling trustless commerce.